Data Scientist

 Job Description Summary

-The Data Scientist will work individually or as part of a team to develop advanced analytics, ML and AI solutions which bring demonstrable value to GE Aerospace.
+You'll work as part of a team to rapidly develop Data Science solutions, which deliver clear value to GE Aerospace.
 You will be able to quickly assimilate customer requirements and translate these into working solutions.
-In this role you will be continuously exercising your analytic expertise, data knowledge and user experience skillset.
+In this role you'll be continuously exercising your analytic expertise, data knowledge and user experience skillset.

 Role and Responsibilities

-• As a Data Scientist, you will work on projects which typically involve large and complex data sets.
+• As a GE Aerospace Data Scientist, you'll get to work on projects which typically involve large and complex data sets.

-• Our Data Science projects include supporting all aspects of the GE Commercial engines business from in-service deployment, fleet monitoring and management to MRO, supply chain and financial operations.
+• Our projects support all aspects of the GE Aerospace business from asset in-service deployment, fleet monitoring and management to OEM, MRO, supply chain and financial operations.

-• We make extensive use of advanced techniques including LLMs, Computer Vision; Neural Networks; NLP and advanced statistics.
+• The role combines data science with application / domain knowledge.
+We make extensive use of AI and ML techniques including LLMs, Computer Vision, Neural Networks and Advanced Statistical methods.

-• A keen interest in Data Science / Analytics and working in commercial Aviation.
+• A keen interest working in Aerospace / Aviation industry.

 Flexible Working